Issue: Birth defects in infants

 Alternatively, you may call us toll-free at 1 (800) 541-7358 and ask to speak to attorney Fabrice Vincent.
 We also welcome inquiries from counsel considering referring a case.
 Lieff Cabraser has strong relations with the plaintiffs’ bar across the U.S.

 Zoloft is a trademark of Pfizer Pharmaceuticals and is used for informational and product identification purposes only.
-Lieff Cabraser is not affiliated in any manner with Pfizer Pharmaceuticals.
+Lieff Cabraser is not affiliated with Pfizer Pharmaceuticals.

 Fluvoxamine is a trademark of Abbott Products, Inc. and is used for informational and product identification purposes only.
 Lieff Cabraser is not affiliated with Abbott Products, Inc.